+The Business Law Group can protect you and your business by creating and reviewing contracts on your behalf, so you can handle your company's operations in total confidence.
 Having your business contracts reviewed by qualified and capable business lawyers is the first step to gaining legal leverage for your business.
-We can review and revise or draft your contract from scratch ensures your business is in the best position to enforce the terms and conditions of the contract if the other party defaults.
+We can review and revise, or draft your contract from scratch so your business is in the best position to enforce the terms and conditions of the contract if the other party defaults.

 - When payments should be made and which party makes the payments

-- Compliance with industry specific laws
+- Compliance with industry-specific laws

 - Insurance requirements

 - Intellectual property

 How do I make sure my service contract is legally binding?

 The single biggest mistake you can make with your service contract is failing to get it signed.
 If you have a lot of contracts out there, it's quite possible that a few fall through the cracks.
 We always advise our clients to have an efficient and streamlined system for collecting your client's signature on your service agreement, prior to beginning work.